irfanalamt/sentient-node-blog/posts/AI-laws.md

 #### Some challenges

 1. AI is currently unable to understand the connecting concepts around such laws, such as **‘harm’** and **‘humanity’** and arguably, ‘human’.
 2. When incorrect assumptions are made about the dataset or the model output during the machine learning process, which results in unfair results. **Bias** can occur during the project's design or during the data collection process, resulting in output that unfairly represents the population.
-There is also a posibilty of **algorithmic bias.**
+There is also a possibilty of **algorithmic bias.**
 3. AI, like any other perfectly functional technology, has the potential for evil and can be used for **malicious purposes**.
 4. We humans itself have differing views on where the ethical lines should be drawn.
 For eg: The right of a foetus to human life is a hot topic these days.
 However, in the future, if a pregnant woman has a high risk of dying while giving birth due to a medical condition, should her AI doctor advise abortion?
 It is important to remember that, while the woman has a better chance of surviving the abortion, the foetus, once born, has more to live for.
 As a result, the **robot inadvertently harms a human being**.